Toy Poodle – Pro’s and Con’s Plus Everything Else You Want To Know

 Patella luxation is a malformation of the knee joint which allows the top of the shin bone to slip in and out of position, triggering lameness.

 Luxating patellas are an issue for many lap dog breeds, consisting of Toy Poodles.

-There are various degrees of patella luxation, depending on whether it existed from birth or established in adulthood, and how significantly it impacts the canine.
+There are various degrees of patella luxation, depending on whether it existed from birth or was established in adulthood and how significantly it impacts the canine.

 Toy Poodles used for breeding ought to have certificates issued by the Orthopedic Foundation for Animals explaining the condition of their knee joints.

 The breeder should be more than happy to share these with you and talk about any issues they throw up.

 Von Willebrand’s Illness, more commonly abbreviated to VWD, is an acquired blood condition.

 Dogs (and human beings!) with VWD don’t produce sufficient protein in the blood plasma called Von Willebrand element (VWF).